Last updated on June 30th, 2023 at 04:25 pm

 As an example, keyloggers are a form of malware that track a user’s keystrokes.
 When the user types sensitive information (like their banking info or social security number) on their device, the keylogger sends the data to a cyber-attacker.
 This is just one example of how accidentally downloading malware can compromise your data.

 Removing established malware can be quite tricky, even for experienced cybersecurity experts.
-Thankfully, there’s an easy way that you can protect your computer and your information over the holiday season — by downloading a trusted antivirus program.
+Thankfully, there’s an easy way that you can protect your computer and your information — by downloading a trusted antivirus program.

 These programs can proactively track and block out malware before it becomes an issue.
 Although there are several free antivirus programs on the market, you’ll get the best results by purchasing high-quality software from a well-known cybersecurity company.